vanruc/todoApp/README.md

         supportEmailAddress: "rucvan.pr@gmail.com"
 	},
 ```
-We will need to change identifier to dev.
+We will need to change the identifier to dev.

-One more concept we need to take note.
-In the todoApp.json defined a ***bootstrap user settings***, later we will use this user information to login to our todoApp.
+One more concept we need to take note of; In todoApp.json, define your ***bootstrap user settings***, later we will use this user information to login to our todoApp.
 ```json
 // bootstrap user settings - creates a user with all customer roles assigned, if the user does not already exist
 	bootstrap: {